SarahWelcher/cherwelcaravanservices/README.md

 ## Bugs & Issues

-### Solved bugs

--
--

 ### Unresolved issues

-- Mobile view - Have to zoom out slightly on each page so the page sits at 100% width.
+- Mobile view - Have to zoom out a little on each page as it slightly overhangs despite being set at width:100%.
+- Performance of homepage on mobile - Images and layout shift are causing a lower score on mobile lighthouse testing.

 ***